The anti-doping rules

 - an athlete associating with someone, such as a coach or medical professional, who has been found guilty of an anti-doping rule violation or equivalent.

-- The World Anti-Doping Agency’s Prohibited List details all substances and methods that are prohibited in sport.
-You can find out more about the Prohibited List here.
+The World Anti-Doping Agency’s Prohibited List details all substances and methods that are prohibited in sport.
+You can find out more about the Prohibited List and what's on it here.

 You can read New Zealand’s 2019 Sports Anti-Doping Rules here